Frankr22/Machine-Learning-for-Oesophageal-Cancer-Diagnosis/README.md

 ## Project Structure
 Data/ directory contains the dataset
+- `.streamlit/` directory contains streaming configuration
+- `Analysis_Notebooks/` directory contains jupyter notebooks used in Data Analysis
+- `Data_Cleaned/` contains CSV files of cleaned data
+- `Data_Source/` contains CSV files of original data source
+- `Documents/` contains documentation
+- `ETL_Notebooks/` directory contains jupyter notebooks used in Extract, Transform and Load pre-processing
 - `Images/` directory contains images used in the project such as visualisations.
+- `Models/` directory contains images used in the project such as visualisations.

 ## Technologies Used
 We utilized the following technologies in our project: